RADx/radx-metadata-spec-docs/docs/radx-rad-mapping.md

 The [Contributor Name](specification.md#contributor-name) field should be set to the name of the PI.
 Set the [Contributor Given Name](specification.md#contributor-given-name) and [Contributor Family Name](specification.md#contributor-family-name) the the given and family name of the PI as appropriate.

 The [Contributor Identifier](specification.md#contributor-identifier) field should be set to the identifier for the PI.
-We prefer an identifier from the [ORCID](https://orcid.org).
+We recommend an identifier from the [ORCID](https://orcid.org).
 In this case the value of the contributor field should be set to [https://orcid.org](https://orcid.org).

 Set the [Contributor Affiliation](specification.md#contributor-affiliation) to the name of the institution that the PI belongs to.
 The [Contributor Affiliation Identifier](specification.md#contributor-affiliation-identifier) should be set to the identifier for the insitution.
-We prefer the value to be an identifier from the [Research Organization Registry](https://ror.org).
+We recommend the value to be an identifier from the [Research Organization Registry](https://ror.org).
 Set the [Contributor Affliation Identifier Scheme](specification.md#contributor-affiliation-identifier-scheme) to the name of the scheme for the identifier.

 The [Contributor Email](specification.md#contributor-email) field should be set to the email address of the PI.